henrythemes/jekyll-bootstrap-theme/introngs1509/labs/rnaseqMapping.md

 Now that we have both transcript model files in one location, we can attempt to merge them.
 For this, we first have to create a text file that contains a list of GTF files to merge (quite inconvenient, I know).
-Use whichever tool you feel comfortable with and write the name of each gtf file in one line, then save it as transcripts.txt.
+Use whichever tool you feel comfortable with and write the name of each gtf file line by line, then save it as transcripts.txt.

 ```bash
 $ cuffmerge -o merged -g reference/Homo_sapiens.GRCh38_Chr1.77.gtf -p 8 -s reference/genome.fa transcripts.txt